kk7nc/Text_Classification/README.rst

 Rocchio classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first version of Rocchio algorithm is introduced by rocchio in 1971 to use relevance feedback in querying full-text databases.
-Since then many researchers addressed and developed this technique for text and document classification.
+Since then many researchers have addressed and developed this technique for text and document classification.
 This method uses TF-IDF weights for each informative word instead of a set of Boolean features.
 Using a training set of documents, Rocchio's algorithm builds a prototype vector for each class which is an average vector over all training document vectors that belongs to a certain class.
-Then, it will assign each test document to a class with maximum similarity that between test document and each of prototype vectors.
+Then, it will assign each test document to a class with maximum similarity that between test document and each of the prototype vectors.

 When in nearest centroid classifier, we used for text as input data for classification with tf-idf vectors, this classifier is known as the Rocchio classifier.